narencachy/aks-quickstart/README.md

 ```

 ### What this did
-If you check the Azure portal, you will see that this command created two resource groups - AKS and MC_AKSRG_AKSNAME_AKSLOC.
-The AKS resource group contains the AKS service (Kubernetes Controller).
+If you check the Azure portal, you will see that this command created two resource groups - AKSRG and MC_AKSRG_AKSNAME_AKSLOC.
+The AKS resource group contains the AKS service (Controller).
 The other resource group contains the k8s nodes.
-Here is a screen shot of what is created.
+Here is a screen shot of what is created in the nodes subscription.
 You will notice that there is one Node (VM).

 ![Initial node resource group](images/aks-node-initial.png)